sha1n/path-ethic/README.md

 ## How to Uninstall
 1. Reverse the [installation steps](#how-to-install).
-2. You may want to delete the file `~/.path-ethic`.
-This is where committed `PATH` elements are saved.
+2. You may want to delete the directory `~/.path-ethic`.
+This is where committed `PATH` elements and presets are saved.

 ## Migrating Committed Data
 In order to make committed changes more portable, right before changes are saved all user home paths are replaced with `$HOME`.